 - We stand for well-funded public schools.

-- We advocate small class size.
+- We advocate for smaller class sizes.

 - We are against the use of high-stakes testing in our schools.